Two-Light Setup and Ratios for Portrait Photos

 Conclusion

 So that’s how to use a flash as a fill light.
-As you can see, using a flash as a fill light is so much better than using a bounce because you get so much more control.
+As you can see, using a flash as a fill light is so much better than using a bounce card because you get so much more control.

 Of course, we could use a different modifier on our fill light if we wanted to.
-You have lots of creative when you’re using two flashes, rather than one flash and a bounce card.
+You have lots of creative freedom when you’re using two flashes, rather than one flash and a bounce card.

 If you that this two-light setup was really fun to learn, just wait until you get to our next tutorial.
 We’re going to be adding one more flash for a total of three lights, and what I consider the most important lighting setup of all.